chemzqm/all/Readme.md

 # all

-Select all nodes and do something, instance are extended from array, so you can use array methods.
+Select all nodes and do something, instance are extended from array, so you can use array methods and array notation.

 ## Installation